 - Income-Based Formulas.
 Once all of the spousal support factors are analyzed, the predictions and bargaining positions taken by many litigating family law attorneys are based on the history of case law; in other words, what is the historical trend for how local trial court family court judges have ruled in divorce circumstances similar to yours.
 This is often in the form of a fraction of the number of years married (for duration), and a calculation based on a percentage of the difference in gross incomes of the spouses (for amount).

-Can Our Spousal Support be Modified in the Future?
+Can I Modify Spousal Support in the Future?

 In Oregon, either spouse (or attorney representing them) can file a motion asking the court to modify or end spousal support at any time in the future.
 However, Oregon courts will only grant this modification if there has been a substantial change in the financial circumstances of either or both spouses.